 This tailored engagement strategy ensures that every customer feels valued and supported in a manner that resonates with their unique situation, thereby fostering stronger, more meaningful partnerships.

 Today, the pressure to do more with less has never been more pronounced.
 At Akeneo, we're embracing technology to meet this challenge head-on, particularly through the use of playbooks and automation tools.
-We've recently begun implementing a CS software tool called Catalyst to create these playbooks, marking a significant step in enhancing our efficiency.
+We've been using a CS software tool to create these playbooks, marking a significant step in enhancing our efficiency.

 The process starts by taking a comprehensive look at the customer journey, and identifying critical moments that can make or break the customer experience.
 Each of these moments is linked to a specific action, whether it's a task for a CSM, a reminder to reach out to a customer, or an automated email providing valuable information or resources.